Mapuche religion: Theology

 Mapuche traditional religion features a pantheon of gods and goddesses.
 The Meli Küyen are the four moon spirits; the Meli Wangülen are the four spirits of the stars.
 The wenu püllüam are ancestral spirits in the sky.

 Ngünechen is also known as Chaw Dios (Old Man God) and Ñuke Dios (Old Woman God).
 Ngünechen first appeared in Mapuche religion during the 19th century; it has been argued that the introduction of this deity was a response to the Chilean national hierarchies.
 The root of this divinity's name, genche, first appeared in 1601 to describe a Spanish landowner.
 Many Mapuche equate Ngünechen with the Christian God, although other Mapuche traditionalists stress they are different.

 The ngen are nature spirits.
 They populate the earth and are in turn prayed to by other spirits.
 These ngen are the owners of particular environments and can capture, possess, and punish those who enter their realms without permission.
 The foki spirits are intermediaries between the forest and humanity, connecting the two through the rainbow.
 Like humans, the foki engage in prayer.

 Both the deities and other spirits are thought to have both good and bad sides.

 The gods and spirits can grant wealth, good harvests, and fertility if propitiated with offerings.
-If people fail to provide offerings, or if they transgress norms called admapu, Machuche traditionalists believe that the deities and spirits can punish people with illness, scarcity, or infertility.
+If people fail to provide offerings or transgress norms called admapu, Mapuche traditionalists believe that deities and spirits can punish people with illness, scarcity, or infertility.

 Various wekufe spirits kill humans.
-The sumpall is a blond mermaid who seduces men into the river, where it kills them and steals their soul.
+The sumpall is a blond mermaid who seduces men into the river, where it kills them and steals their souls.
 The witranalwe takes the form of a thin Spaniard on a horse; his wife is the small, luminescent añchümalleñ, who sucks people's blood.
 The Punkure and Punfüta are spouses who seduce their victims in their dreams to drain their life energy.

 Sun and moon worship among the Mapuche have parallels among the Central Andean peoples and the Inca religion.
 Indeed, in among Mapuches as well as Central Andean peoples the moon (Mama Killa, Cuyen in Mapudungun) and the sun (Inti, Antu in Mapudungun) are spouses.
 Mapuche, Quechua and Aymara words for the sun and the moon appear to be a borrowing from Puquina language.
 Thus the parallels in cosmology may be traced back to the days of the Tiwanaku Empire in which Puquina is thought to have been an important language.